 How to Prepare Your RV for Summer in 7 Steps

 - Look for damage: Over the long winter, it is possible for your recreational vehicle to have suffered from damage.
 Check both the exterior and interior of your RV to look for any signs of visible damage.
 If you notice damage, address it immediately.

 - Check the battery: Check the battery to make sure it is functioning properly.
 If the battery was removed for storage, reconnect it into your RV.
 If you aren’t used to messing with the battery, consider asking a professional for help.

 - Check fluid levels: In order to ensure your recreational vehicle is in good working condition, check all fluids.
-This includes the brake fluid, generator oil, engine coolant, power steering, transmission and windshield washing fluid.
+This includes the brake fluid, generator oil, engine coolant, power steering, transmission, and windshield washing fluid.

-- Run water through system: When winterizing your recreational vehicle, you likely flushed non-toxic antifreeze through the system to keep it from freezing.
+- Run water through the system: When winterizing your recreational vehicle, you likely flushed non-toxic antifreeze through the system to keep it from freezing.
 Connect the hose to city water and run it through your entire system until the water runs clear.
-Make sure the fresh water also goes through the outside shower hose and fresh water tank.
+Make sure the freshwater also goes through the outside shower hose and fresh water tank.
 It is important to get every trace of anti-freeze out of your water system.

 - Inspect the tires: Next, inspect the tire treads for signs of any visible wear.
 The last thing you want on your trip is a blowout, so it is important to thoroughly inspect each tire.
 Fill the tires to the recommended PSI and inspect all tires for signs of cracking.

 - Check recreational vehicle seams: Keep in mind that each seam in the RV has the potential to leak.
 Inspect all seams for signs of cracking, opening, separation, wear or other damage.
 If you notice a leak, use an RV compatible sealant to patch the area.